 Football has become a global phenomenon: a tribal sport, big business, multimedia experience, leisure activity and sometime political tool.
 This module explores the history of football from its origins to the present day and explores key themes including localism, nationalism, politics, race, class and gender.
-It uses an interdisciplinary approach and take advantage of a growing and diverse filed of historiography/critical writings.
+It uses an interdisciplinary approach and takes advantage of a growing and diverse field of historiography/critical writings.

 This second-year undergraduate 15 CATS module runs for ten weeks in either the autumn or spring term.
 By the end of the module students will:

 - Understand how the relationship between football and society has changed over time, and the importance of sport in society.